benformosa/pac-test/README.md

 ## Getting Started

 Clone this project and replace the files `proxy.pac` and `proxy-bypass-list.txt` with your own proxy PAC file and Proxy Bypass list.
 Replace the file `test-data.csv` with your test data.
 See [Test data file format](#test-data-file-format)

-Run `test.sh` to tests both PAC file and Proxy Bypass list.
+Run `test.sh` to run all tests.

 To build and run with Docker: